mintproject/mint/README.md

 ## Testing on local machine

-To test the MINT services on your local machine, we recommend using the [microk8s](https://microk8s.io/) Kubernetes distribution.
+To test the MINT services on your local machine, we **strongly** recommend using the [microk8s](https://microk8s.io/) Kubernetes distribution.
 Follow the instructions in the [microk8s documentation](https://microk8s.io/#install-microk8s) to install microk8s on your machine.

 ### Microk8s installation